KyleQ1/thesilkbrew/logic.md

 customer_id shop_id timestamp

 Have some sort of timestamp table that has the timestamp and the now() time.
 Then get a delta of 1 hour and join between to get data

+Focus on ticks and recording visits.
+Figure out which class likes to buy what, Which class orders at what day of the week and what time, can get that just based on visits.
+Plot all this data.
+Need to record the timestamp.